friedrith/node-wifi/CONTRIBUTING.md

 - Favor micro library over swiss army knives (rimraf, ncp vs. fs-extra)
 - Be awesome

-> use commands `npm run eslint` and `npm run prettier:check` to be sure your code respect coding rules.
+> use commands `npm run eslint` and `npm run format` to be sure your code
+> respect coding rules.

+> You can also use `npm run format:fix` to fix prettier errors

 ## Commit Rules